isamu-isozaki/teamai_test/product/index.html.md

 - unstable and can cause performance and stability issues
 - the configuration and dependencies are likely to change
 - features and functions may be removed
-- data loss can occur (be that through bugs or updates)
+- data loss can occur (be that through bugs or updates/index.html.md)

 #### Closed Beta